JimEv87/MS3/README.md

 For my Practical Python and Data-Centric Development Milestone Project I have decided to create an interactive Dessert Recipe website that provides an enjoyable user experience which in turn will encourage repeat use.

-Users can browse the attractively displayed range of desserts and then click to view the full recipe, or use the seach functionality tto quickly find something already in mind.
+Users can browse the attractively displayed range of desserts and then click to view the full recipe, or use the seach functionality to quickly find something already in mind.
 Users are encouraged to Register/Log In to submit a recipe of their own.

 You can view my project [here](https://ms3-piece-of-cake.herokuapp.com/get_recipes)